 Kids and Family in Sydney

-The beach lifestyle and mild climate mean kids in Sydney spend a great deal of time outdoors.
-If they’re not at the beach, kids hang out with their families at the local reserve, or they enjoy picnics cooked on one of the many public BBQs.
-Most suburbs have well-equipped playgrounds every few blocks, so there's no time to waste sitting still or vegetating indoors.
+The beach lifestyle and mild climate mean families in Sydney spend a great deal of time outdoors.
+If they’re not at the beach, children often spend time with their families at the local nature reserve or enjoy picnics cooked on one of the many public BBQs.
+Most suburbs have well-equipped playgrounds every few blocks, so there's no time to waste sitting still indoors.

 For parents who thrive in a city environment but want their kids to have an outdoor upbringing, Sydney can tick all the boxes; its northern and eastern beach suburbs are particularly family friendly.

 Children in Sydney will always need swimsuits and a towel.
 Although the beach is the star attraction, it’s not the only outdoor entertainment option.
 Ocean pools are a great place to explore marine wildlife and are a safe place for swimming.
 There are aquatic centres in most suburbs offering indoor and outdoor swimming pools, as well as swimming lessons.